Giving people the tools they need to share knowledge and advance open society through social software.

 Download

-You are welcome to try our demo.
-You can login by pressing the "manage" link (base of page) then using the email "spam@barnraiser.org" and the password of "demonstration".
+• Login to our demonstration by pressing the "manage" link (base of page) then using the email "spam@barnraiser.org" and the password of "demonstration".

 Pairie barn history